mathis2001/DeepConfusion/README.md

 ### Ruby

 - If one of the packages give an error 404, it might be vulnerable to dependency confusion.
-- Publish the package on https://rubygems.org.
+- Create a new package.

 ```bash
 $ bundle gem <package_name>
 ```
-- Go to the created file.
+- Go to the created repository.

 ```bash
 $ cd <package_name>